Charles F. Seabrook

 Charles Franklin Seabrook (28 May 1881 - 1964), known professionally as C. F. Seabrook, was an American businessman and owner of Seabrook Farms, a family-owned frozen vegetable packing plant in New Jersey that at one point was the largest irrigated truck farm in the world.
 Seabrook Farms became famous for recruiting Japanese Americans from internment camps beginning in January 1944 and other immigrants displaced from World War II.
 He was nicknamed the "Henry Ford of agriculture" by B.C.
 Forbes, the founder of Forbes magazine, and the town of Seabrook, New Jersey, is named after him.

 Early life

 Seabrook was born in Cumberland County, New Jersey, to parents Arthur P. and Elizabeth (known as "Riley") Seabrook.
-His father was an Englishman who started an unnamed farm truck in 1870.
+His father was an Englishman who started an unnamed truck farm in 1870.
 In 1893, his father bought a 57 acre piece of land in Upper Deerfield to expand his farming business.
 C. F. Seabrook left school at the age of 12 to work as a farmhand for his father's farm in Upper Deerfield, Cumberland County.
 He is often described as a "reluctant farmer", who had interests in engineering instead.